Mazda B series: Appearance

 Although the North American Mazda B series remained largely unchanged throughout its eight-year run, there were minor cosmetic refreshes.
 For instance, 1986 was the only model year when models had a small chrome and white "maᴢᴅa" emblem on its grille.
 For the 1987 model year, it was replaced with a larger painted plastic piece to match the colors of the grille itself.
 This remained unchanged throughout the remainder of the B series' run.

-The 1986–87 B2000 featured a tailgate with a large "MAZDA" logo stamped into the center; all other models featured a flat tailgate with a smaller Mazda decal applied to the lower right corner.
+The 1986–87 B2000 featured a tailgate with a large "maᴢᴅa" logo stamped into the center; all other models featured a flat tailgate with a smaller Mazda decal applied to the lower right corner.

 The 1990 model year saw the first major refresh in the B series: the front bumper and grille, which had been painted a dark metallic satin grey with light grey headlight bezels, were changed to black with light grey headlight bezels.
 Also for 1990, the wheels for the B2600i 4x4 SE-5 were changed from chrome to a new alloy design.
 For the 1991 model year, the LE-5 4x2 models also received alloy wheels.

 In the SE-5, the most noticeable yearly changes were the gradual disappearance of its stripes.
 The 1986 SE-5 model featured a stripe kit that covered a large portion of the body (running along the waistline of the front fenders and doors, and along the shoulder of the bed), with bold lines separating a monochrome color scheme and reading "SE-5" in front of the taillights (written either in black or white).
 The 1987 SE-5's stripes were reduced to a more subtle set of lines running along the body's waistline and swinging upwards towards the taillights where they read "SE-5" (this variant of stripes was available in either a dark blue/yellow/medium blue/light blue color scheme or a dark grey/red-orange/medium grey/light grey color scheme).
 The 1989 SE-5 featured a less prominent gradient-style stripe kit that started from the waistline of the doors and ran across towards the taillights.
 This variant remained mostly unchanged until the end of the B series' run in 1993.